 Ofgem has recently called for a conversation on the future of standing charges.
 There is a lot of confusion on what these standing charges are on an energy bill, and what they are used for, so here's some detail.

 Standing charges are a fixed daily amount that customers have to pay, no matter how much energy you use.
 This charge covers the cost of supplying your property with electricity and gas.
 Standing charges vary by supplier, where you live, how you pay and what meter you have.

 The charge pays for costs such as government schemes to help reduce carbon emissions and fuel poverty, connections to and maintenance of the energy network as well as service administration charges.
 It's a bit like the line rental you have for your phone, but for your energy.

 The costs cover maintaining and repairing the grid, essential upgrades as more people use renewable energy such as solar panels, and energy bought by providers who then close.

-Like your rates for energy, standing charge costs are capped but can change as the costs to maintain the energy network also change.
+Like your unit prices for energy, standing charge costs are capped but can change as the costs to maintain the energy network also change.
 Standing charges are reviewed and set every three months by Ofgem, the energy regulator.

 Why have they increased so much recently?

 One reason is supplier closures.

 In recent years some energy suppliers have closed.
 This means E.ON Next and the other energy providers take on their customers so their gas and electricity supply isn’t interrupted.
 They also take on the extra share of the energy grid costs (and pass them on to their customers).

 Energy companies buy energy a few years ahead.
 But, when a supplier fails, if the providers taking on the customers can’t or don’t want to buy the failed supplier’s pre-bought energy, it is paid for by the energy network.